alcatrazEscapee/ore-veins/README.md

 This is a Minecraft mod to add realistically shaped veins of ore to your world.
 Useful for custom maps, mod packs, or just a different survival experience.
 Everything is fully configurable via json, meaning you can have ore veins of whatever type of shape or size you want.

+For example images of various types and configurations of veins see the curseforge images [here](https://minecraft.curseforge.com/projects/realistic-ore-veins/images).

 ## Configuration:

 Ore Veins will look for all files under config/oreveins/.
 When you first add ore veins, it will create a default file with some example configuration.
 Feel free to use or modify this.
 It is also found here on github at [src/main/resources/assets/ore_veins.json](https://github.com/alcatrazEscapee/ore-veins/blob/master/src/main/resources/assets/ore_veins.json).